slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On humanness and irrationality

 <!--
-> *"We all have enough strength to endure the misfortunes of other people."
--- La Rochefoucauld*

 - web3 assumes that people prefer privacy over free stuff, which is false.
 - If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you.
 -->